Darius Gray

 Scouting Report

-Darius Gray is an elite, five-star interior offensive line prospect and a cornerstone of South Carolina's 2026 recruiting class.
-A dominant two-way player in high school with a celebrated multi-sport background, he possesses a rare combination of power, agility, and technical prowess that projects him as a potential immediate impact player at the Power Four level.
+Darius Gray is an elite, five-star interior offensive line prospect and the headliner of South Carolina's 2026 recruiting class.
+A dominant two-way player at the high school level with a decorated basketball background, he projects as a foundational, multi-year starter with immediate impact potential at the Power Four level.

 Physical Profile